 It is not easy to become a Formula 1 driver.
 They are some of the fittest people on the planet.
 Besides that they need split second reaction speeds, cunning and endurance.
 Formula 1 drivers really push their body to its limits.
 They have to be extremely fit to maintain almost superhuman levels of focus and concentration.

 The thing I admire most is the mental fitness of the F1 drivers during the race.
 Extreme focus is vital.
-A F1 driver once described how what this feels like during a race: ‘Actually running a race is an amazing experience for the way your mind goes into almost an altered state of consciousness.
+A Formula 1 driver once described how what this feels like during a race: ‘Actually running a race is an amazing experience for the way your mind goes into almost an altered state of consciousness.
 Time seems to slow down.
-You think of nothing else.
-You have to be able to sustain that for the duration of the race.
+You think of nothing else and you have to be able to sustain that for the duration of the race.
 You can never relax or slack off for even a second.’